-All these circumstances are carefully assessed by the Newlon Board in order to adapt our Growth Strategy and Financial Plans. the Newlon Board remains committed to meeting housing needs through sustainable growth, but will balance investment in new homes with the need to invest in existing homes.
-However, the importance of responding to the housing crisis has been balanced with investment required into building remediation and safety, improving homes and reducing our carbon footprint.
+The Newlon Board remains committed to meeting housing needs through sustainable growth but will balance investment in new homes with the need to invest in existing homes.
+The Board recognises that the importance of responding to the housing crisis must be balanced with investment required into building remediation and safety, improving homes and reducing our carbon footprint.